pojosontheweb/pojosontheweb.com/www/src/download.full-page.md

 Save to your computer, and make it available to your `PATH`.

-You can try that it works by switching to an empty folder and calling the `woko` script :
+You can try that it works by switching to an empty folder and calling the `woko` script.
+It should produce the following output :

     __       __     _  __
     \ \  _  / /___ | |/ / ___